CoBRA: A Composable Benchmark for Robotics Applications: Implementation

-We propose a model description similar to the universal robot description format (URDF)\footnote{\url{http://wiki.ros.org/urdf/XML}, accessed on September 15th, 2022} and alter it such that \textit{modules}, rather than assembled robots, are the basic entities.
-Modules generalize our previous description from \cite{Althoff2019}, considering more than two rigid bodies and a single joint.
-They also integrate \textit{connectors}, as introduced by \cite{Bordignon2011}, to explicitly model valid assemblies.
+We propose a model description similar to the universal robot description format (URDF)\footnote{\href{https://wiki.ros.org/urdf/XML}{wiki.ros.org/urdf/XML}, accessed on Feb.
+29th, 2024} and alter it such that \textit{modules} $\module{i}$, rather than assembled robots, are the basic entities.
+Modules generalize our previous description from \cite{Althoff2019}, considering more than two rigid bodies $\body{1, 2}$ and a single joint $\joint{1}$.
+They also integrate \textit{connectors} $\connector$, as introduced by \cite{Bordignon2011}, to explicitly model valid assemblies.